Skip to content

 After completing this module, you will be able to:

-• Configure Cloud Run services with VPC connectors for private network access to databases and internal APIs
+• Configure Cloud Run VPC access, ingress, identity, and private dependency connections for databases and internal APIs.

-• Evaluate Cloud Run versus GKE for container workloads by comparing cost, cold start, and operational complexity
+• Evaluate Cloud Run versus GKE and other serverless options by comparing cost, cold starts, concurrency, and operational complexity.

 flowchart TD